SindhuBasavanna/LibertyGlobal/README.md

 	Click on Send.
 	Records will be displayed in POSTMAN screen.

-2. When we provide optional argument.
+b.
+When we provide optional argument.
 Step1: In POSTMAN,
 	provide url: 	 (where N is the number of potato bags you want to fetch) Select "GET"